using video light as fill-light for the romantic wedding portraits

 Camera settings: 1/125 @ f2.8 @ 1250 ISO

 There was already a lot of light around from the various light sources, but to make sure that I get great light on her face, I added the video light.
 I used the Litepanels MicroPro, my usual go-to video light at weddings.
-For this image, I had my assistant-with-an-attitude, Jessica, hold it up for me.
+For this image, I had my assistant hold it up for me.
 (Here’s the pull-back shot.)
 But for the other two image shown here, I had the Litepanels LED light on a light-stand.
 This was to free Jessica up to shoot some video on the Canon 5D mk2.
 We’ll get a video clip up later this week of Cherryl and Jim’s wedding day.

 Nikon D3; Nikon 70-200mm f2.8 AF-S VR II (B&H)